fsereno/portfolio/README.md

 Very keen on learning and using the latest technologies, with a real passion for software development in general.
 Personal interests include exciting technologies such as Artificial Intelligence, Machine Learning, Virtual Reality and Blockchain development.

 ## My Portfolio Repository
-The purpose of this repository is to demonstrate skills in various technologies, coding principles and patterns:
+The purpose of this repository is to demonstrate skills in various technologies, coding principles and design patterns:

 - NodeJS (https://nodejs.org/en/)
 - Gulp (https://gulpjs.com)